A General Framework for Bayes Structured Linear Models: Applications

 for any constant $D>D_{\lambda,\rho}$ with some constants $M,C'$ only depending on $\lambda,\rho,D,L$. \end{corollary} With $s^*$ being the effective sparsity, the posterior rate of contraction has the same form as that of Corollary \ref{cor:slr-pred}.
 The rate is known to be minimax optimal \citep{donoho1994minimax,raskutti2011minimax}.
 In the special case when $k\leq p^{1-\eta}\left(\frac{\log p}{n}\right)^{q/2}$ for some constant $\eta\in(0,1)$, the rate has an explicit formula in terms of $k$, which is $\frac{s^*\log(ep/s^*)}{n}\asymp k\left(\frac{\log p}{n}\right)^{1-q/2}$.
 When $X$ is an identity matrix, Corollary \ref{cor:slrq-pred} reduces to the results for sparse Gaussian sequence model in \cite{castillo2012needles}.
-Besides the prediction error, estimation error under approximate sparsity can be derived in the same way as Corollary \ref{cor:slr-esti}, and we omit this part due to the similarity.
+Besides the prediction error, estimation error under approximate sparsity can be derived in the same way as Corollary \ref{cor:slr-esti}.
+Finally, we remark that in practice, the assumption $\max_{j\in[p]}n^{-1/2}\norm{X_{*j}}\leq L$ can be met by column normalization of the design matrix.